Published on January 9, 2022 – Last Updated on March 29, 2022

 1. Lean Protein

 Lean proteins are great choices when it comes to a healthy eating diet.
 In fact, various studies have been done over the years that suggest including food sources such as chicken breasts and other lean meats can help individuals lose weight.
-For women who are looking to get in shape and provide their bodies with the best kind of nutrients, proteins can be a great choice.
+So for women who are looking to get in shape and provide their bodies with the best kind of nutrients, proteins can be a great choice.

 2. Green Veggies